-Likewise, automating candidate sourcing can both expedite and expand your outreach on social media, job boards, forums, and so on.
-AI can be used to analyze hundreds of social profiles, for example, to find and message passive but high-quality candidates.
+Likewise, automating candidate sourcing can expedite and expand your outreach on social media, job boards, forums, etc. AI can be used to analyze hundreds of social profiles, for example, to find and message passive but high-quality candidates.

 AI can even be used alongside traditional interviews to analyze things like body language and word choice, providing an extra layer of objective assessment that recruiters can use to make a hiring decision.

 What are some myths about AI in recruiting?

 In Eightfold AI’s The Future of Work: Intelligent by Design report, 73% of HR leaders surveyed said they are already using AI in recruitment and hiring while 41% intended to continue using it in the future.